 in terms of output and wealth resulting from a

+subsequent collapse in asset prices.
 The question of why the monitoring of house

 prices is important for a central bank remains an